SVLaursen/Python-RGB-to-HSI/README.md

 ## Important!
 The algorithm is not perfect and does not convert the image perfectly.
 If you wish to develop further on it then you're more than welcome!

+## What I Learned
+- How to deconstruct an image file into 3 different colour channels
+- How to program with Python and the Numpy library
+- How to use recalculate the RGB colour spectrum to the HSI spectrum